Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Bank regularly updates and provides easy access to information regarding its activities and performance to stakeholders, allowing them to be informed about the condition of the Bank in a clear and transparent manner.
-Various communication channels that are available include social media, website, email blasts, and public exposure for customers and the public, press releases, as well as a special internal communication channel for CIMB Niaga employees, including:
+The Bank regularly updates information and provides stakeholders with easy access to information on the Bank’s activities and performance, ensuring a clear and transparent understanding of the Bank’s condition.
+Various communication channels are available, including social media, the website, email blasts and public exposes for customers and the public, press releases, and a dedicated internal communication channel for CIMB Niaga employees.
+These include:

-• Analyst meetings, interactions and discussions with investors and analysts in the form of teleconferences and in-house meetings, Annual Reviews with national and international rating agencies, as well as Annual Public Expose.
+• Analyst meetings, interactions and discussions with shareholders, investors, and analysts via teleconferences and in-house meetings, the Annual Review with national and international rating agencies, and the Annual Public Expose.

-• Website and social media of the Bank (Facebook, Instagram, Twitter, Youtube and LinkedIn) and press releases.
+• The Bank’s website and social media platforms (Facebook, Instagram, X, YouTube, LinkedIn, and TikTok) and press releases.

-A statement on the implementation of PUGKI is available on the Bank’s website.
+A statement regarding the implementation of the PUGKI is available on the Bank’s website.

 Principle 7: